Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 Consider spending at least a few hours there, walking, swimming, and taking pictures.
 If you are planning on staying at the site a little longer, there is also a cafe located by the Hierapolis ruins where you can grab a bite.

-Day 2 – Drive to Lake Eğirdir
+Day 2 – Drive from Pamukkale to Lake Eğirdir

 We had lunch in Pamukkale at one of the many restaurants on Mehmet Akif Ersoy Blvd.
 We ordered a çoban salad (Turkish shepherd’s salad with fresh cucumbers, tomatoes, and onions), chicken kebabs (skewers), potato gözleme (Turkish stuffed turnover), and a döner (Turkish flatbread sandwich with meat).
 Here Sophia is trying ayran – a Turkish yogurt drink; she wasn’t really impressed, though 😅.